chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/string_theory/2010_fall_string_theory_and_m_theory/chapters/lecture_02/narrative_map.md

 3. `Fourier analysis is not presented abstractly; it is tied to endpoint behavior and differentiation.`
 He shows that Dirichlet functions expand in sines, Neumann functions in cosines, and that differentiation swaps the two classes.
 This matters at exactly this stage because later the string coordinate will be expanded in cosines, while its \(\sigma\)-derivative will naturally bring in sines, and the beat closes by preparing the orthogonality identities that will make mode decoupling work.

-4. `The lecturer pauses for a conceptual obstacle: what do we mean by calling a string a particle?` `[Q&A candidate]`
-This is a genuine narrative detour, not filler.
+4. `The lecturer pauses for a conceptual obstacle: what do we mean by calling a string a particle?` `[Q&A retained]` This is a genuine narrative detour, not filler.
 He raises it here because the coming model is blatantly composite, and unless that tension is resolved first, the rest of the lecture would feel conceptually slippery; the resolution is spectral, not ontological: particles are systems whose excitations are isolated by sizable gaps, unlike “mush,” which has a near-continuum of nearby states.
 This clears the ground for taking a composite string seriously as a particle candidate and leads into the light-front review, where internal energy will be related to mass.

 5. `The infinite-momentum/light-front review explains why a relativistic string can be treated with exact nonrelativistic-looking transverse physics.`